 It is important to make sure you maintain a healthy weight as being overweight increases the burden on weight-bearing joints and can increase pain.
-Try to eat at least 4 portions of vegetables (including at least 1 leafy green vegetable) every day, along with 2 portions of fruit.
+Check guidelines for a balanced diet from the Canadian government or speak with a nutritionist.